Taylor and Georgia State host Louisiana - WTOP News

 Lafayette, Louisiana; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Georgia State visits the Louisiana Ragin’ Cajuns after Lucas Taylor scored 22 points in Georgia State’s 78-74 loss to the Troy Trojans.
+BOTTOM LINE: Georgia State faces the Louisiana Ragin’ Cajuns after Lucas Taylor scored 22 points in Georgia State’s 78-74 loss to the Troy Trojans.

-The Ragin’ Cajuns are 9-1 on their home court.
-Louisiana ranks sixth in the Sun Belt in team defense, allowing 70.9 points while holding opponents to 45.4% shooting.
+The Ragin’ Cajuns have gone 9-1 in home games.
+Louisiana averages 77.7 points and has outscored opponents by 6.8 points per game.

-The Panthers are 4-7 in Sun Belt play.
-Georgia State is 5-4 in games decided by 10 points or more.
+The Panthers are 4-7 against Sun Belt opponents.
+Georgia State is 2-8 against opponents over .500.

-Louisiana makes 46.5% of its shots from the field this season, which is 3.3 percentage points higher than Georgia State has allowed to its opponents (43.2%).
+Louisiana averages 8.3 made 3-pointers per game, 1.6 more made shots than the 6.7 per game Georgia State allows.
 Georgia State has shot at a 44.0% clip from the field this season, 1.4 percentage points less than the 45.4% shooting opponents of Louisiana have averaged.

-The Ragin’ Cajuns and Panthers square off Wednesday for the first time in Sun Belt play this season.
+The Ragin’ Cajuns and Panthers face off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Kobe Julien is scoring 18.1 points per game with 4.8 rebounds and 1.4 assists for the Ragin’ Cajuns.
-Hosana Kitenge is averaging 15.1 points and 7.0 rebounds while shooting 57.0% over the past 10 games for Louisiana.
+TOP PERFORMERS: Kobe Julien is averaging 18.1 points for the Ragin’ Cajuns.
+Hosana Kitenge is averaging 15.1 points over the last 10 games for Louisiana.

 Taylor is averaging 14.8 points for the Panthers.
-Toneari Lane is averaging 13.9 points over the past 10 games for Georgia State.
+Toneari Lane is averaging 2.9 made 3-pointers over the last 10 games for Georgia State.

 LAST 10 GAMES: Ragin’ Cajuns: 8-2, averaging 78.4 points, 35.2 rebounds, 12.8 assists, 8.5 steals and 3.3 blocks per game while shooting 47.1% from the field.
 Their opponents have averaged 70.1 points per game.